Half-11/Basic-Modding-Guide-for-Morrowind/README.md

 # §2 Optional mods for a Vanilla+ installation
 The following mods are all optional.
 If all you want are bug fixes and performance improvements, you can skip to **§3 Setting up MGE XE** below.
 However, if you want to enhance the games aesthetics and gameplay with a few more mods in a vanilla friendly way; read on.

+All of the following mods are optional.
+Each can be skipped based on personal preference.

 ## Step 2.1: Properly Smoothed Meshes
 Here, you have to make a choice whenever you care about smoother models.
 If you don't, you can skip this step.
 Properly Smoothed Meshes offers more detailed models in a vanilla fashion.
-This mod is optional.
-If you're fine with the vanilla models, you can skip on this one.

 1. [Download Properly Smoothed Meshes](https://www.nexusmods.com/morrowind/mods/46747)

 2. In the zip file we just downloaded you'll find multiple BAIN archive folders.
 We are only interested in ***00 Core***.
 Extract the content of this folder to your ***Morrowind/Data Files*** directory.
 When asked to overwrite the file, click *Yes*.

 ## Step 2.2: Glow in the Dahrk
 Glow in the Dahrk makes windows glow at night.
-Again, this mod is optional.

 1. [Download Glow in the Dahrk](https://www.nexusmods.com/morrowind/mods/45886)